Perkins Engines

-Perkins Engines Company Limited, a subsidiary of Caterpillar Inc since 1998, is primarily a diesel engine manufacturer for several markets including agricultural, construction, material handling, power generation, and industrial.
-It was established in Peterborough, England in 1932.
-Over the years Perkins has expanded its engine catalogue, producing thousands of different engine specifications including diesel and petrol engines.
+Perkins Engines Company Limited is primarily a diesel engine manufacturer for several markets including agricultural, construction, material handling, power generation, and industrial.
+It was established in Peterborough, England in 1932 and has been a subsidiary of Caterpillar Inc. since 1998.
+Over the years, Perkins has expanded its engine catalogue, producing thousands of different engine specifications including diesel and petrol engine automotives.

 History

 High-speed diesel engines

 F. Perkins Limited, established on 7 June 1932, was founded by Frank Perkins and Charles Wallace Chapman, on Queen Street, Peterborough, to design and manufacture high-speed diesel engines.
 Chapman was the design engineer (technical director) and company secretary and had a ten percent shareholding in the company.
 He continued working at F. Perkins Limited for more than a decade before re-joining the Royal Navy Reserve, though remaining a consultant to the company.
 Frank Perkins obtained further initial support from directors Alan J. M. Richardson and George Dodds Perks.

 Before Chapman and Perkins, the diesel engine was considered a heavy and slow-revving workhorse, lacking performance.
 Chapman's concept was the high-speed diesel – an engine that could challenge petrol-driven ones as the primary motor power.
 The company's first high-speed diesel engine was Perkins' four-cylinder Vixen, which made its debut in 1932.
 In October 1935, Perkins became the first company to hold six world diesel speed records for a variety of distances, set at the Brooklands race track in Surrey.
 Sales were strong and by the time of World War II, the company made two series of engines, P4 and P6.
 Soon after the war, the company went public, and established a number of licensees for local manufacturing and sale.